 The End of an Era

 As coal plants shut down their boilers and shutter their doors, communities face economic uncertainty.
 State and local policies can support coal-dependent workers and communities in a just transition to clean energy.
 Exiting coal plant owners can help support their communities and their workers financially.
-Renewable energy developments may provide an opportunity to look forward to a brighter economic future.
+Renewable energy developments may provide an opportunity to look forward to a brighter economic future, especially if unions can organized clean energy project workforces to offer similar pay and benefits to fossil fuel jobs.
 Each community will face unique challenges, but planning ahead for the future of the workers, the tax base, and the community makes the transition easier.

 Featured Photo Credit: Tony Webster via Flickr (CC BY 2.0)